UIM-Showdown/uim-showdown-discord-bot/README.md

 * The callback method calls the approve() method on the ApprovalRequest object (which was stored on the button)
 * ApprovalRequest.approve() calls requestApproved() on its approval handler
 * The approval handler's requestApproved() method handles things like talking to the spreadsheet
-* Back in the button's callback method, it removes the buttons, sends a sucess message to the approvals channel, and then sends the "approved" message back to the submissions channel
+* Back in the button's callback method, it removes the buttons, sends a sucess message to the approvals channel, and then sends the "approved" message back to the player's submission channel

 ### Denying a request: